RuleBasedIntegration/RuleBasedIntegration.github.io/usingRubi.md

 - `"Ratio"`: the rule-to-size ratio of the integration, i.e. the quotient of `"NumberOfRules"` and `"InputLeafCount"`.
 - `"Rules"`: the rule-numbers of the distinct rules used.

 To inspect integration steps or the statistics as a normal Mathematica expression instead of displaying them in a visually pleasing form, the **Steps**, **Step**, and **Stats** functions take an option **RubiPrintInformation** that can be set to **False**.
-The information about the integration is then returned together with the antiderivative:
+The information about the integration is then returned together with the antiderivative.
+For example,

 ```mma
 Steps[Int[x, x], RubiPrintInformation -> False]
 ```

+returns

 ![Steps as expression](https://rulebasedintegration.org/RubiScreenShots/integrationStepsExpression.png)